michaeljclark/llvlir/spec/llvlir.md

 ### Regsiter Types

-There IR has five distinct register types and the types do not alias.
+There IR has seven distinct register types and the types do not alias.

 - type register
 - address register